ctrekker/8-bit-vm/README.md

 The full (but not very verbose) documentation for this computer can be found in [documentation.pdf](documentation.pdf)

-I am also working on an article that explains how this architecture works in greater detail.
+Check out this article I wrote for a far more details explaination of how this VM works: https://cotangent.dev/making-a-computer-inside-a-computer-with-julia/